Bowerghan History, Family Crest & Coats of Arms

 Bowerghan Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Bowerghan has been recorded under many different variations, including Bowerman, Bowreman and others.
+Bowerghan has been recorded under many different variations, including Bowerman, Bowreman, Bureman, Bourman, Burman and others.

 Early Notables of the Bowerghan family (pre 1700)

 Distinguished members of the family include William Bowerman (died c.
 1590) of Wells, Somerset, an English politician.
 He was Member of Parliament for Wells in 1572.

 Robert Boreman or Bourman (d.
 1675), was an English Royalist divine, a member of a family which came originally from the Isle of Wight, and brother of Sir William Bourman, clerk of the green cloth to King Charles II.
 "He received his education at Westminster School, whence he was elected in...

 Another 77 words (6 lines of text) are included under the topic Early Bowerghan Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bowerghan family moved to Ireland, but this topic is not covered in this excerpt.